 In warmer climates, it may be beneficial to position your containers so that the blueberries do get some shade during the hottest part of the day during the peak summer months.

-Bear in mind that if you are growing varieties that need companions for fertilisation, these should be clustered close together.
+Bear in mind that if you are growing varieties that need companions for fertilization, these should be clustered close together.

 Tips for Watering Blueberries